The CDCynergy Health Communication/Health Education Planning Model:

 Overview: Evidence-Informed Decision Making in Public Health (from National Collaborating Centre for Methods and Tools, Canada)

-This is part of an online learning module, and includes:
+This is part of a free (registation required) online learning module, and includes:

-Another online learning module from NCCMT of interest is Critical Appraisal of Intervention Studies:
+Another online learning module of interest is Critical Appraisal of Intervention Studies:

 It demonstrates how to assess the quality of an intervention study,